Retropaint/skelform_user_docs/src/starter-guide/basics.md

 Texture when it appears, and select any image to be used.

-After importing the image, the Assigned Bones section will show all bones and what texture they're using (based on index).
+After importing the image, the Assigned Bones section will show all bones and what texture they're using (based on name).
 Since your bone isn't using any, click on it (or drag the texture to it) to assign it:

 ![assigned_bones](../assets/assigned_bones.png)